A hand pressing a red button on a router, a shield with a check mark above it.

 Different types of routers that support a VPN

-There are three main router types:
+There are four main router types:

 ISP-issued routers